 - representing the subsidiary of a major pharmaceutical company in ICC arbitration proceedings on the termination of a drug co-promotion agreement in Singapore

-- representing a Japanese trading company in ICC arbitration in London in relation to claims arising from the construction of a power and desalination plant
+- representing a Japanese company in JCAA arbitration in Tokyo concerning claims arising out of the sale of manufacturing businesses

-- representing a major Japanese engineering company in ICC arbitration in Tokyo in relation to claims arising out of the construction of overseas high speed rail systems
+- representing a major Japanese company in HKIAC arbitration in relation to claims arising out corporate acquisitions

-- advising several leading Japanese companies in relation to anti-corruption concerns, including regulatory investigations and attendant civil claims
+- advising several leading Japanese companies in relation to anti-corruption investigations and resulting civil claims